 Native Resource managers can also perform special tasks when they are given a specific resource type.
-These types are specified using the $\frac{RESOURCETYPE}{RESOURCETYPE}$ attribute of the $\frac{RMCFG}{RESOURCETYPE}$ parameter.
+These types are specified using the $\underline{RESOURCETYPE}$ attribute of the $\underline{RMCFG}$ parameter.

 Туре Description COMPUTE Normal compute resources (no special handling) FS File system resource manager (see Multiple Resource Managers for an example) LICENSE Software license manager (see Interfacing with FLEXIm and License Management) NETWORK Network resource manager PROV Provisioning resource manager.
 This is the RM Moab uses to modify the OS of a node (not a VM) and to power a node on or off.